SeanKilleen/seankilleen.github.io/_posts/2018-12-28-my-tenets-of-operational-support.markdown

 # Something Happens: The Timeline

 * A report of a production issue is received by anyone.
-* That person creates a production support ticket (on my client, this is a ticket with a `fixVersion` of "Production Support).
+* That person creates a production support ticket (on my client, this is a ticket with a `fixVersion` of "Production Support").
 If you have a group at the ready, someone says "I'm creating the ticket".
 * The ticket includes the original request, our understanding of symptoms & root causes, and a list of next actions which likely at this point just includes "look into the problem".
 Most sections of the ticket might read as TBD.
 * That person adds a list of watchers to the ticket -- predetermined or best guess.
 * That person communicates via e-mail or to some larger group that the ticket has been created, with a link so that people can subscribe.